 Since her win, mother-of-four Jane has moved onwards and upwards.
 She has created her own website and posts recipes and blogs about her culinary triumphs.
 In 2016 she spent a week in Michel Roux Jr's two Michelin-starred London restaurant, Le Gavroche, and has popped up at other restaurants and festivals.

 Simon Wood – 2015

 Data manager Simon Wood fought off fierce competition to win the 2015 edition of MasterChef.
 Judge Gregg Wallace said that he had "no doubt" that Simon would secure a professional career in the food industry.
-John Torode added that he thought Simon's food was "brilliant, it's delicious, it's refined – and we get to put him out into the real world."
-His first recipe book At Home With Simon Wood is published on 11th April.
+John Torode added that he thought Simon's food was "brilliant, it's delicious, it's refined – and we get to put him out into the real world".
+After winning, Simon was appointed executive chef at Oldham Athletic FC and Oldham Event Centre.
+He has opened his own restuarant, Wood, in Manchester and his first cookbook, At Home With Simon Wood, was published in 2016.

 Ping Coombes – 2014

 Malaysian-born Ping Coombes was made redundant shortly before being invited onto the show.
-Since her victory, she has run street food classes and appeared at food festivals and popped up at various restaurants, working under the name Ping's Pantry.
-She has also just been appointed Consultant Chef of Chi Kitchen, the pan-Asian restaurant in Debenhams's flagship Oxford Street store in London.
+Since her victory, she has run street food classes, appeared at food festivals and popped up at restaurants, working under the name Ping's Pantry.
+She was also appointed Consultant Chef of Chi Kitchen, the pan-Asian restaurant in Debenhams' flagship store in London.

 Natalie Coleman – 2013